 While you may begin with dog photography basics by shooting photos with your smartphone and applying filters like any real Instagramer would, the true photographer must invest in at least medium quality digital camera.
 Smartphone cameras offer great resolution, but they are limited in the photography-related features that they offer.
 More importantly, you can't pair the phone with some photography equipment you'll need for great quality photographs of pets.

-When choosing a digital camera (DSLR) for pet photography you need to take a few things into consideration:
+When choosing a digital camera (DSLR) for pet photography, take a few things into consideration.

 Get a Camera That Suits Your Experience Level

 If you are truly a newcomer to dog photography (or photography in general), you don’t want to get in over your head and select a camera that is designed for expert photographers because it may end up a waste of money, and it will be more difficult to learn.
 Choose a digital camera that is amenable to “beginners” and work up from there.